Skip to main content Accessibility information

 Role Summary

-I am a lecturer on the BSc (Hons) Psychotherapy and Counselling degree at Plymouth Marjon University, as well as a BACP Accredited Counsellor/Psychotherapist and PhD student at Sheffield Hallam University.
+I am a lecturer on the BSc (Hons) Psychotherapy and Counselling degree at Plymouth Marjon University, as well as a BACP Accredited Counsellor/Psychotherapist.

-I have also volunteered as a research ethics application reviewer for universities.
+Other than Higher Education settings, I have worked for several mental health charities and services across South Yorkshire.
+I have also volunteered as an external ethics reviewer for universities.
 These different, but often related experiences have helped inform my research interests.

 Qualifications